-- 3. partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation5; - 4. more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes, and suppression of the rigid-lid option ; - 5. non linear free surface associated with the rescaled height coordinate z^ or s; - 6. additional schemes for vector and flux forms of the momentum advection; - 7. additional advection schemes for tracers; - 8. implementation of the AGRIF package (Adaptative Grid Refinement in FOR-TRAN) [?]; - 9. online diagnostics : tracers trend in the mixed layer and vorticity balance ; - 10. rewriting of the I/O management with the use of an I/O server; - 11. generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler; - 12. surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields; - 13.
-RGB light penetration and optional use of ocean color - 14. major changes in the TKE schemes : it now includes a Langmuir cell parameterization [?], the ? surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [??];
+- 1. transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - 2. introduction of partial step representation of bottom topography [???]; - 3. partial reactivation of a terrain-following vertical coordinate (s and hybrid s-z) with the addition of several options for pressure gradient computation ; - 4. more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes, and suppression of the rigid-lid option ; - 5. non linear free surface associated with the rescaled height coordinate $z^$ or s; - 6. additional schemes for vector and flux forms of the momentum advection; - 7. additional advection schemes for tracers; - implementation of the AGRIF package (Adaptative Grid Refinement in FOR-TRAN) [?]; - 9. online diagnostics : tracers trend in the mixed layer and vorticity balance ; - 10. rewriting of the I/O management with the use of an I/O server; - 11. generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler; - 12. surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields; - 13.
+RGB light penetration and optional use of ocean color - 14. major changes in the TKE schemes : it now includes a Langmuir cell parameterization [?], the ? surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [??]; - tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [?]; - 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [??] - The main modifications from NEMO/OPA v3.2 and v3.3 are : - 1. introduction of a modified leapfrog-Asselin filter time stepping scheme [?];

-^{5.} Partial support of s-coordinate : there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.
+&lt;sup>5Partial support of s-coordinate : there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.

-- tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [?]; - 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [??] - The main modifications from NEMO/OPA v3.2 and v3.3 are : - 1. introduction of a modified leapfrog-Asselin filter time stepping scheme [?]; - 2. additional scheme for iso-neutral mixing [?], although it is still a "work in progress"; - 3. a rewriting of the bottom boundary layer scheme, following ?; - 4. addition of a Generic Length Scale vertical mixing scheme, following ?; - 5. addition of the atmospheric pressure as an external forcing on both ocean and sea-ice dynamics; - 6. addition of a diurnal cycle on solar radiation [?]; - 7. river runoffs added through a non-zero depth, and having its own temperature and salinity; - CORE II normal year forcing set as the default forcing of ORCA2-LIM configuration; - 9. generalisation of the use of fldread.F90 for all input fields (ocean climato-logy, sea-ice damping...); - addition of an on-line observation and model comparison (thanks to NEMO-VAR project); - optional application of an assimilation increment (thanks to NEMOVAR project); - 12. coupling interface adjusted for WRF atmospheric model; - 13.
+- 2. additional scheme for iso-neutral mixing [?], although it is still a "work in progress"; - 3. a rewriting of the bottom boundary layer scheme, following ?; - 4. addition of a Generic Length Scale vertical mixing scheme, following ?; - 5. addition of the atmospheric pressure as an external forcing on both ocean and sea-ice dynamics; - 6. addition of a diurnal cycle on solar radiation [?]; - 7. river runoffs added through a non-zero depth, and having its own temperature and salinity; - 8.
+CORE II normal year forcing set as the default forcing of ORCA2-LIM configuration; - 9. generalisation of the use of fldread.F90 for all input fields (ocean climato-logy, sea-ice damping...); - 10. addition of an on-line observation and model comparison (thanks to NEMO-VAR project); - optional application of an assimilation increment (thanks to NEMOVAR project); - 12. coupling interface adjusted for WRF atmospheric model; - 13.
 C-grid ice rheology now available fro both LIM-2 and LIM-3 [?]; - 14.
-LIM-3 ice-ocean momentum coupling applied to LIM-2; - 15. a deep re-writting and simplification of the off-line tracer component (OFF_SRC); - 16. the merge of passive and active advection and diffusion modules; - 17.
+LIM-3 ice-ocean momentum coupling applied to LIM-2; - 15. a deep re-writting and simplification of the off-line tracer component (OFF\SRC); - 16. the merge of passive and active advection and diffusion modules; - 17.
 Use of the Flexible Configuration Manager (FCM) to build configurations, generate the Makefile and produce the executable; - 18.
 Linear-tangent and Adjoint component (TAM) added, phased with v3.0